 Active Dry Yeast: I prefer active dry yeast which has to be activated in a warm liquid before adding it to the dough.
 If you only have instant yeast, it can be used as well.

 Milk: I recommend using whole milk in this recipe.
 It gives the rolls their richness.

 Milk Powder: I highly recommend using milk powder in this recipe.
 It enhances the taste of the baked goods by adding just a hint of sweetness as well as a creamier texture (think of it as an additional emulsifier).
 The fat found in milk powder also acts as a tenderizer resulting in a softer bake.
 You can find milk powder in the baking section or near the canned milk in your local grocery store.
 I buy this product online: Whole Milk Powder.

 What is gluten free wheat starch?

-Gluten free wheat starch has been approved by the FDA, still many celiacs are skeptical about enjoying products made with it.
+Gluten-free wheat starch has been approved by the FDA, but still many celiacs are skeptical about enjoying products made with it.